ioanmeri/js-concepts/06-ES6 modules.md

 From [Web Dev Simplified](https://www.youtube.com/watch?v=cRHQNNcYf6s&list=PLZlA0Gpn_vH-0FlQnruw2rd1HuiYJHHkm&index=4)

-Keep your code clean and maintenable!
+Keep your code clean and maintainable!

 The main idea behind modules is allowing you to import and export different sections of code, from different files into other files.

-Break apart your code into more smaller files, which are easier to understand and reason with later on.
+Break apart your code into smaller files, which are easier to understand and reason with later on.

 ## Example